-actively engaged with SAG-AFTRA as a National Convention Delegate, an alternate of the SAG-AFTRA National and Los Angeles Boards, and as a member of the National and

-Local EEOC and Women's Committees.
-Her research interests are interdisciplinary and and explore faith and the arts, black masculinity, women and film, and women and vocation, primarily in literature and cinema arts with African American studies as the focus.
+actress, and playwright actively engaged with SAG-AFTRA as a National Convention Delegate, an alternate of the SAG-AFTRA National and Los Angeles Boards, and as a member of the National and Local EEOC and Women's Committees.
+Her research interests are interdisciplinary and explore faith and the arts, black masculinity, women and film, and women and vocation, primarily in literature and cinematic arts with African American studies as the focus.

-She earned her PhD in American literature and film studies from Claremont Graduate
+She earned her PhD in American literature and film from Claremont Graduate University.

 Theresa de los Santos

 Academic Director for Journalism, Seaver College Communication Division

 Theresa de los Santos ('01, MA '08) is an associate professor of communication in the Communication Division at Pepperdine.
 She obtained a bachelor of arts degree in broadcast journalism and a master of arts degree in media communication from Pepperdine.

 She earned her PhD in media communication from the University of California, Santa

 Barbara.
 She is an Emmy award-winning television news producer, formerly working at

 FOX 6 in San Diego and on the FOX 11 Morning News and Good Day L.A. at KTTV in Los Angeles.
 As a news producer, de los Santos covered Hurricane Katrina, wildfires, and the immigrations protests of 2006.
 Covering these events made her step back and question the impact of the language used in news messages on audiences.
 As a result, her research focuses on the effect of discrete emotions, like anger and in the Handbook of Media Effects and Psychology.
 At Pepperdine, de los Santos teaches in the areas of journalism, media, and research